 The Union County divorce lawyers at the Artusa Law Firm know about contested and uncontested divorces in Union County, New Jersey, one of the busiest family courts in New Jersey.
+We are experienced in litigating and settling difficult divorce cases in every county in New Jersey including: Union County Family Court, Hudson County Family Court, Essex County Family Court and beyond whether it involves domestic abuse, children, real property, liquid assets, family businesses, closely held businesses, equitable distribution, premarital assets, parenting time and other family court related issues.

 A divorce is a divorce whether it is in Union County in New Jersey, Hudson County, Bergen County or beyond, it can be hard if you are not guided by the right people on the legal side and on the emotional side.
 The New Jersey Divorce Lawyers at the Artusa Law Firm led by Santo Artusa practice in Union County, New Jersey and can help you if you are facing a divorce in NJ.
 The Artusa Law Firm is highly skilled in applying best practices to begin resolving the issues instead of amplifying them.
 Lead Divorce Attorney Santo Artusa has been selected as a Super Lawyer and has received the highest rating of superb by independent legal website AVVO.
 Whether the case is uncontested, contested with issues such as child support in Union County, child custody, division of assets, parenting time and other related family law issues in NJ.
 While our office is located in Jersey City, NJ, we practice in every county in New Jersey including Union County, NJ.